 Third-party certifications such as those listed below audit their farms often to verify the farmer is raising animals to a higher standard of animal welfare than what is commonly done in the farming industry.
 Third-party certifications ensure you get what you pay for when it comes to animal care.

 • SPCA Certified • These animals must be cage-free (raised as free run or free range).
 Their environment allows and encourages them to behave as they would naturally (e.g. rooting, grooming, dust bathing, play, exercise, socializing).
 SPCA Certified has been reviewed by the Canadian Food Inspection Agency (CFIA) and is permitted for use on food packaging in Canada.
 Find SPCA Certified retailers near you!

-• Animal Welfare Approved (AWA) • AWA certified animals must be free from confinement housing, have outdoor access and the ability to engage in positive natural behaviours.
+• Animal Welfare Approved (AWA) • Also referred to as Certified Animal Welfare Approved by a Greener World, AWA animals must be free from confinement housing, have outdoor access and the ability to engage in positive natural behaviours.

 • Global Animal Partnership (GAP) • GAP is a 5-step animal welfare rating program.
-Higher steps require farms to meet strict welfare standards.
+Higher steps (3 and up) require farms to meet strict welfare standards.
 Lower steps (1-2) facilitate the transition of conventional farms to higher standards, but allow some harmful practices during the transition.

 Labels like free run, free range and pasture-raised are not third-party certified but do imply higher animal welfare standards.

 • Cage-free • Cage-free animals are not housed in cages, crates or stalls.
 Cage-free usually applies to egg-laying hens or eggs, but may also apply to pigs or pork (sometimes called ‘crate-free’ or ‘stall-free’ for pork).
 Did you know cage-free eggs may be healthier for you?
 (PDF)